 header("Content-type: text/html; charset=iso-8859-1"); ?>

-[students who have done previous research can obtain an exemption from this requirement, fulfilling the 2 credits with another course]
+2. Research in Biomedical Sciences, also called Masters Research Rotations (2 credits), which are typically based in a research laboratory but can also involve clinical or non-laboratory research.
+Students who have previous research experience can obtain an exemption from this requirement, fulfilling the 2 credits with another course)